-Title: Business Intelligence and Analytics / Business Intelligence og analytiske metoder

-- Prerequisites: This module is based on knowledge gained on the 1st semester of the Operations and Innovation programme. - Objective: Upon completion of the module, the student can:

-- Account for Business Intelligence (BI) concepts, theories and methods including: - Creation of knowledge from either people/employees/"experts" or from analysing existing data - Knowledge representation - Traditional BI handling systems such as expert systems, knowledge base systems, decision support systems and executive information systems.

-- Make decisions about the optimal use of the BI concepts, theories, methods and selected systems for identification of needs, development of alternative solutions, evaluation selection and implementation - Use BI in disciplines such as enterprise engineering/modelling, business analytics, data mining, etc.

-- Apply knowledge and skills in relation to business intelligence development projects and thereby apply the knowledge handling activities: knowledge acquisition, knowledge verification, knowledge representation and knowledge engineering. - Type of instruction:The teaching is organized in accordance with the general forms of teaching, see chapter 3.Form of examination: Oral/written examination (for further information, please see the programme's study guide). - Exam format: Written/oral examination (for further information, please see the programme's study guide).
+Title: Business Intelligence and Analytics (Business Intelligence og analytiske metoder) Prerequisites: This module is based on knowledge obtained in 1 st Semester Objective: Upon completion of the module, the student can: Knowledge Account for Business Intelligence (BI) concepts, theories and methods including: Creation of knowledge from either people/employees/"experts" or from analysing existing data Knowledge representation Traditional BI handling systems such as expert systems, knowledge base systems, decision support systems and executive information systems.
+Skills Make decisions about the optimal use of the BI concepts, theories, methods and selected systems for identification of needs, development of alternative solutions, evaluation selection and implementation Use BI in disciplines such as enterprise engineering/modelling, business analytics, data mining, etc. Competences Apply knowledge and skills in relation to business intelligence development projects and thereby apply the knowledge handling activities: knowledge acquisition, knowledge verification, knowledge representation and knowledge engineering.
+Type of instruction: The teaching is organized in accordance with the general forms of teaching, see chapter 3.
+Exam format: Written/oral examination

-Evaluation criteria: As stated in the Joint programme regulations.
+Evaluation criteria: As stated in the Joint Programme Regulations.